- Home

 PY 2023-2024 Year 4 Annual Action Plan

-The City of Grants Pass will begin the annual process for developing and adopting the Year 4 Annual Action Plan to fund activities and projects that address the priorities identified in the 5-Year Consolidated Plan early spring 2023.
+The City of Grants Pass is currently in the annual process of developing and adopting the Year 4 Annual Action Plan to fund activities and projects that address the priorities identified in the 5-Year Consolidated Plan in early spring 2023.
 The process follows timelines specified in the City's citizen participation plan and federal law.

 The final approved AAP will be available to view after the Council Hearing on August 2, 2023.